etiennestefa/EsEDM/README.md

 - Step Two: Decoding the instruction and setting service registers
 - Step Three/Four: Aritmetic or Logic operation / Memory interface
 - Step Five: Storing the result

+# Compiling EsEDM

+EsEDM is realised on CodeBlock using wxwidgets 3.0 libraries that allow the program to be ran on all the main OSs and can easily be compiled using g++.

+# Using EsEDM

+EsEDM allows users to:

+- Call the Assembler (assembler in the same directory and xterm needed).
+Key 'A',
+- Load a program.
+Key 'L'
+- Run a program (not to be used with I programs).
+Key 'R'
+- Run a program one instruction per time.
+Key 'N'

+# Enjoying EsEDM

+EsEDM may be a good didactic platform thanks to its easy commands, language and ISA:

+- The assemblative process can be followed or even hand-made
+- It can be used as a good platform to develop embrional high level languages
+- It can be used to improve low level abilities

+What are you waiting for?
+Try Etienne's Emulated Didactic Machine!